ADGEfficiency/data-science-south-projects/bp-historical-data/README.md

 # BP Historical Dataset Analysis

-Starter project for [Data Science South](https://www.datasciencesouth.com/) analyzing [the BP Statistical Review of World energy historical data from BP](https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy/downloads.html).
+Project for [Data Science South](https://www.datasciencesouth.com/) analyzing [the BP Statistical Review of World energy historical data from BP](https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy/downloads.html).
 This project is a template for those looking to build a data analysis portfolio.

 The project follows three steps: